 Sleeping problems are, unfortunately, a very common concern among children with cerebral palsy (CP).
-In fact, up to 46% of children with CP experience mild to severe sleep problems, according to research published by the National Institutes of Health.
+In fact, up to 46% of children with CP experience mild to severe sleep problems, according to research published by the National Health Institute.
 While some sleep issues include having difficulty falling asleep, others revolve around the inability to stay asleep for the recommended periods of time.
 Although some children who experience sleep concerns can rectify their sleeping patterns on their own, others necessitate a number of lifestyle changes to be made.
 Apart from following a healthy diet, making sure the child’s bed is as comfortable as possible and establishing a calming bed time routine can all be of great benefit.

 Encourage a healthy diet